cape-io/redux-field/README.md

 ## Usage

+First step is to add the reducer.

 ```javascript
 import fieldReducer from 'redux-field'

 const reducers = combineReducers({ form: fieldReducer })
 const store = createStore(reducers)
 ```

+If you want to wrap a React component that injects actions and props look at the [redux-field-connect](https://www.github.com/cape-io/redux-field-connect) module.

 ### props